Planting – Belling the Tomatoes

 IMG_1826

 My tomatoes are beginning to set fruit and ripen.
-This is prime time for squirrels and other wildlife to begin taking a bite here and there, ruining countless tomatoes over the course of the summer.
+This is prime time for squirrels and other wildlife to begin taking a bite at random, ruining countless tomatoes over the course of the summer.
 My neighbor, a terrific gardener, told me the squirrels do this to quench their thirst when the weather becomes dry.
 I have a bird bath in the center of my Square Foot Gardens this year.
-Hopefully, the squirrels will use this rather than nibble at my beautiful, red tomatoes.
+Hopefully, the squirrels will use this rather than nibble at my beautiful tomatoes.

 IMG_1827

 In case this doesn’t satisfy them, I have “belled” the plants with large Christmas bells I set aside in December.
 I have red ones to mimic the red fruit, a few greens to resemble the unripe tomatoes.
 If biting into a hard piece of metal doesn’t deter the squirrels perhaps the “ting-a-ling-ling” will scare them away.
-If none of this works I will cut a few pieces of fresh garlic and push it inside the bell.
+Another solution I will try if all else fails will be a few pieces of fresh garlic pushed inside the bell.

-I’ve tried this same idea with plain Christmas balls in the past, and had a bit of success mixed with a few half-eaten casualties.
+I’ve tried this same idea with plain Christmas balls in the past and achieved a bit of success mixed with a portion of half-eaten casualties.
 I am hoping the addition of what I think might be a “scary” sound to a squirrel will work even better this year.

 1. Timelesslady